-Saucy Sisters Pizza next door - which I think will be on my next visit!
+There is also Saucy Sisters Pizza next door – which I think will be on my next visit!

 This crab has been in a few different places and was even in one of the Twilight movies!
 Most recently it was in the back yard of a church when Ben Sexton rescued it from it’s likely demise.
 He bought the crab and had it moved and re-built in his yard.
 It actually comes apart into 16 pieces and is definitely a roadside attraction.

-Old Days Vintage Campers which is a unique vacation rental on Rocky Fork Lake in Hillsboro.
+Ben and his wife also run Old Days Vintage Campers which is a unique vacation rental on Rocky Fork Lake in Hillsboro.
 They have a couple of campers on the property by the lake and are renovating additional campers for future rentals.
 I buddied up with Ben in hopes of staying in this vintage diamond later this spring!

 Finally our day ended back in Hillsboro at Cowaburger.